sap-tutorials/Tutorials/tutorials/abap-create-project/abap-create-project.md

 ## You will learn
 - How to configure your ABAP development environment with ABAP Development Tools (ADT)
-- How to create your first ABAP project
+- How to create your very first ABAP project

 ---